kyracho/PitchPerfect/README.md

 # Pitch Perfect Tuner

-The first watchOS app that plays the notes of the chromatic scale.
+The first watchOS app that plays the notes of the chromatic scale, intended to be used for providing a tuning reference.

 <img width="303" alt="app view" src="https://github.com/user-attachments/assets/86b089f8-9a27-4d3e-a731-79fd5c170175">